-Google made a recent announcement that has made business owners and web design agencies sit up and take notice.
-Google has said, effective May 2021, the Core Web Vitals assessment score will influence rankings of websites in SERP (search engine result pages).
-This will be applicable to mobile-friendly or mobile-optimized websites.
-But you never know when the same will be extended to desktop versions of websites.
+Google made an announcement in 2021 that made business owners and web design agencies sit up and take notice.
+Google announced that the Core Web Vitals assessment score will influence rankings of websites in SERP (search engine result pages).
+Initially, it was applied only to mobile-friendly or mobile-optimized websites.
+But by 2022, it was announced that the same will be applicable to desktop versions of websites.

 So what exactly are Core Web Vitals, and why are they important?